gayeon97/Operating-Systems-Lab-02/README.md

 **ONE IMPORTANT THING TO NOTE: the input files you are testing the Scheduling.java file against MUST be in the same folder as the Scheduling.java file (namely, the src folder).**

-To execute the program using the contents of a text file, please type the name of the java file (Scheduling), the name of any flag (-verbose or -show-random), if any, and the name of the input file.

-Type the below instruction into the Terminal to compile the Scheduling.java program.
-When compiling, you have to make sure that you are compiling all the following files:
-* **Scheduling.java** (the Scheduling program that simulates scheduling all the processes to the termination, depending on the different algorithms and the request patterns)
-* **Process.java** (instances of ***Process*** are created to store the information about processes we read from the input file.
-They are utilized by the Scheduling program.)

 ## Verbose Flag <a name="verbose"></a>
 The program accepts an optional "-verbose" flag.
 If present, it precedes the file name.
 When "-verbose" is given, the program produce detailed output that's helpful for debugging.